Death of Starr Faithfull: The Faithfulls' reaction to the investigation

-During the course of the investigation, Edwards and Littleton became suspicious of the Faithfull family and thought they were withholding information, being less than cooperative, and may even have been involved in Faithfull's murder.
+During the course of the investigation, Edwards and Littleton became suspicious of the Faithfull family and thought they were withholding information, being less than cooperative, and may even have been involved in the murder.
 Newspapers also reported on the family's apparent need for money and lack of visible means of support.

 After the evidence of Faithfull's possible suicide came to light in late June 1931, the grand jury proceedings were closed, with no indictments issued, and the case began to fade from the headlines.
 Stanley, anxious to keep the press interested in the story, continued to state that his stepdaughter was murdered by hired killers acting on behalf of a high-profile person.
-In July 1931, he alleged "shameful official negligence" on the part of the Nassau County investigators and further alleged that DA Edwards had been intimidated by persons "too big and influential for him to tackle".
-Edwards strongly denied that he had been intimidated, and said that he believed Faithfull had been murdered but did not have the evidence to prove it.
-He further said, "Neither Peters nor anybody else is so highly placed that I won't proceed against them."
+In July, he alleged "shameful official negligence" on the part of the Nassau County investigators and further alleged that Edwards had been intimidated by persons "too big and influential for him to tackle".
+Edwards strongly denied that he had been intimidated and said that he believed Faithfull had been murdered but did not have the evidence to prove it.
+He added, "Neither Peters nor anybody else is so highly placed that I won't proceed against them."

-On July 25, Stanley for the first time publicly named Peters as the man alleged to have had an improper relationship with Faithfull when she was 11 years old.
+On July 25, Stanley publicly accused Peters as the man alleged to have had an improper relationship with Faithfull when she was aged 11.
 He also disclosed the original 1927 settlement agreement between the Faithfulls and Peters releasing him from liability for Starr's abuse and his settlement check for $20,000.
 As a result of being publicly connected with the case, Peters suffered several nervous breakdowns.

-In late July and early August, the grand jury probe was reopened to consider evidence provided by Stanley that the suicide letters to Carr were forgeries not written by his stepdaughter.
+In late July and early August, the grand jury probe was reopened to consider evidence provided by Stanley that the suicide letters provided by Carr were forgeries not written by his stepdaughter.
 In early August, Governor Roosevelt also reviewed the case to determine whether the death had been properly investigated by the Nassau County authorities.

-The Daily News, which had been conducting its own investigation, confirmed that the Faithfulls were in debt and in dire need of money and that Stanley had traveled to Boston shortly before his stepdaughter's disappearance to seek additional payoffs from Peters.
+The Daily News, which had been conducting its own investigation, confirmed that the Faithfulls were struggling financially and that Stanley had traveled to Boston shortly before Faithfull's disappearance to seek additional payoffs from Peters.
 Stanley responded by suing the publisher of the Daily News, the reporter who wrote the stories, and several other papers for libel, but his claims were ultimately dismissed.

 Conclusion of the investigation

 By October 1931, the Faithfull case was reported to be "virtually closed".
 But Roberts' statements about being with her aboard Carmania were not obtained until the planned last days of the investigation in early December.
 Later in December, a final inquest was held into her death.
-It lasted fifteen minutes, and the jury reached no conclusion.
+It lasted fifteen minutes and the jury reached no conclusion.
 Nassau County Coroner Edward Neu was quoted as saying, "Whatever I decide, it will only be a matter of opinion."